Blockchain-Alchemy/Flexscrow/README.md

 https://app.gitbook.com/o/aTWt2obfN1vNq08b4M9B/s/jqAvpLnkm8KsKyP709L8/

 ### Concept
-We created the most flexiable and re-usable escrow system that gives games an expereince they expect.
-Flexscrow provides the ideal solution for many types of games - I enables rewards in single-player, multi-player, MMOs and even special cases like horse betting.
+We created the most flexiable and re-usable escrow system that gives gamers an expereince they expect.
+Flexscrow provides the ideal solution for many types of games - It enables rewards in single-player, multi-player, MMOs and even special cases like horse betting.

 ### UI and UX